Flash Inference: Near Linear Time Inference for Long Convolution Sequence Models and Beyond: The Flash Inference Framework

 Furthermore, during every token-generation iteration, the calls to $\gA$ across different layers can be performed in parallel as there is no data-dependency between them. \end{theorem} Here, we are being ignorant of the $L$ calls to $\cont$, $\agg$, $\frmstate$ and $\block$ because they only scale linearly with $L$ - however MLPs scale quadratically in $D$ and therefore these can be the limiting factor when $D$ is large in comparison to $L$.

-The method underlying Theorem~\ref{thm:main-algo-analysis} is illustrated in Algorithm~\ref{alg:flash-generic} and follows the same shape as its LCSM counterpart.
-The only difference is that $\gX$ is not assumed to be $\R^D$ necessarily, so one cannot store the intermediate accumulated states in the same place they store the activations as per the discussion in Section~\ref{sec:memory} (though they could reuse some of the space since $a_{\ell, i}$ and $b_{\ell, i}$ never need to coexist).
-We use $b_{\ell, i}$ to store the inner part of Equation~\ref{eq:mixer-abstract-def}, namely $b_{\ell, i}$ incrementally computes $\agg(\cont(a_{\ell-1}, 1, i), \cont(a_{\ell-1}, 2, i), \ldots \cont(a_{\ell-1}, i, i))$.
+\begin{proof} Figure~\ref{fig:lazy-eager-fast-tiling} shows why the tiling used in Algorithm~\ref{alg:flash-inference-lcsm} covers every pair of contributions exactly once and in the correct order (remember, we only assumed $\agg$ to be associative, not necessarily commutative).
+The more general algorithm is illustrated in Algorithm~\ref{alg:flash-generic} and follows the same shape as its LCSM counterpart.
+The only difference is that $\gX$ is not assumed to be $\R^D$ necessarily, so one cannot store the intermediate accumulated states in the same place they store the activations (though they could reuse some of the space since $a^\ell_{i}$ and $b^\ell_{i}$ never need to coexist).
+We use $b^\ell_{i}$ to store the inner part of Equation~\ref{eq:mixer-abstract-def}, namely $b^\ell_{i}$ incrementally computes $\agg(\cont(a^{\ell-1}, 1, i), \cont(a^{\ell-1}, 2, i), \ldots \cont(a^{\ell-1}, i, i))$.
 Finally, we explicitly moved the gray tile calls to happen after the inner loop and in parallel - this simply shows the last point of the theorem, namely that the calls to $\gA$ can be done parallelly across layers.